Dynatrace/Dynatrace-AppMon-Docker/README.md

 ## How to install Dynatrace?

-You can quickly bring up an entire Dockerized Dynatrace environment by using [Docker Compose](https://docs.docker.com/compose/) using any of the provided `docker-compose.yml` files like so:
+You can quickly bring up an entire Dockerized Dynatrace environment by using [Docker Compose](https://docs.docker.com/compose/) with any of the provided `docker-compose.yml` files like so:

 ```
 DT_SERVER_LICENSE_KEY_FILE_URL=http://repo.internal/dtlicense.key \